 Kennedy got bit by the biomimicry bug in New South Wales, Australia during a study abroad at the University of Wollongong, researching how the jewel beetle can detect fires up to 50 miles away with chemical sensors, which they would journey to as burnt bark is the only suitable nursery for their larvae.

-An environmental scientist with notions of saving the world, Kennedy deduced this could be used for low-cost fire detectors in developing nations, and now believes biomimicry is the driver of true sustainable practices.
+An environmental scientist with notions of saving the world, Kennedy deduced this could be used for low-cost fire detectors in developing nations, and now believes biomimicry is the driver of truly sustainable practices.

 "It frames sustainability more as an economic opportunity versus how do we cut carbon emissions or use less water," she says.